theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 While the film does not explicitly say that all these 32,000 women went from Kasaragod, it does seem to imply that.
 Because while the claim is that most of these recruitments happen from Kasaragod and Mangalore, the film shows nothing of Mangalore.
 Also, the title is _The Kerala Story_.
 That makes me think this entire number belongs to Kerala (more specifically, Kasaragod).
 I find it natural to compare the population numbers of Kasaragod to the number of people sent to ISIS.

 Kasaragod---a district with a population of about about 1.41 million---is shown to be the hub in Kerala for ISIS recruitment.
-Let us dice this down to women aged between 20 and 34 (over 19, under 35).
+Let us dice this down to women aged over 19 and under 35.
 The number of women in this age range in Kerala is about 4.3 million.
 The percentage of Keralite population living in Kasaragod is 4%, according to the same report mentioned above.
 4% of 4.3 million is about 172,000.

 32,000 out of 172,000 women (or even 200,000 women) converted and vanished, and nobody batted an eyelid?

 Quite a stretch, if you ask me.

-Also, when the Union Minister of State for Home, Mr G Kishan Reddy, himself said in 2020 in the Parliament,{{< sidenote johnReportPresenceKarnataka2020 >}}UN report on IS presence in Karnataka, Kerala factually incorrect: MHA ([Deccan Herald](https://www.deccanherald.com/national/un-report-on-is-presence-in-karnataka-kerala-factually-incorrect-mha-890513.html)){{< /sidenote >}}
+Also, consider what the Union Minister of State for Home, Mr G Kishan Reddy, himself said in 2020 in the Parliament,{{< sidenote johnReportPresenceKarnataka2020 >}}UN report on IS presence in Karnataka, Kerala factually incorrect: MHA ([Deccan Herald](https://www.deccanherald.com/national/un-report-on-is-presence-in-karnataka-kerala-factually-incorrect-mha-890513.html)){{< /sidenote >}}

 > claiming presence of 'significant numbers' of ISIS terrorists in Kerala and Karnataka, is factually not correct.
 The Government continuously takes necessary measures to put forth India's correct position through established mechanism in unequivocal and categorical terms at various international, multilateral and bilateral fora and also through diplomatic channels.